|

 3. Make a debt payoff plan

+The free Debt Payoff Planner is the perfect way to start your debt freedom journey.
 A debt payoff plan is a straightforward method for listing all your debts and deciding the order to pay them off.
 It also helps you calculate how much extra you can pay on each debt as you work down the list.

 make a plan that works for you

-You’ll use the information from your credit report to make a list of all your debts (plus others that aren’t reported by a credit bureau).
-Decide upon an order to pay your debts off, based on interest rates, total balance, or a combination of both.
+Importantly, decide upon an order to pay your debts off, based on interest rates, total balance, or a combination of both.

 4. Get life insurance